SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

 the expression is understood as a call to the type's ``subscript(dynamicMemberLookup:)`` subscript, passing information about the member as the argument.
-The subscript's parameter type can be either a key path or a string;
+The subscript can accept a parameter that's either a key path or a string;
 if you implement both subscripts, the subscript that takes key path argument is used.

+..
+TR: Confirm which one wins

-Key paths are any subclass of ``AnyKeyPath``;
+Key paths are passed as a subclass of ``AnyKeyPath``;
-strings are any type
+strings are passed as a type
 that conforms to the ``ExpressibleByStringLiteral`` protocol, and its return type can be any type.
 In most cases, the subscript's parameter is a ``String`` value.